ros-controls/ros2_control_demos/example_11/doc/userdoc.rst

 CarlikeBot
 ************

-*CarlikeBot* is a simple mobile base with ackermann drive.
+*CarlikeBot* is a simple mobile base using bicycle model with 4 wheels.

-This example shows how to use the ackermann steering controller, which is a sub-design of the steering controller library.
+This example shows how to use the bicycle steering controller, which is a sub-design of the steering controller library.

+Even though the robot has 4 wheels with front steering, the vehicle dynamics of this robot is similar to a bicycle.
+There is a virtual front wheel joint that is used to control the steering angle of the front wheels and the front wheels on the robot mimic the steering angle of the virtual front wheel joint.
+Similarly the rear wheels are controlled by a virtual rear wheel joint.

+This example shows how to use the bicycle steering controller to control a carlike robot with 4 wheels but only 2 joints that can be controlled, one for steering and one for driving.

 * The communication is done using proprietary API to communicate with the robot control box.
 * Data for all joints is exchanged at once.

-The *CarlikeBot* URDF files can be found in ``description/urdf`` folder.
+The *CarlikeBot* URDF files can be found in ``ros2_control_demo_description/carlikebot/urdf`` folder.

 .. include:: ../../doc/run_from_docker.rst